 Further reading: How To Navigate The Eviction Process As A Landlord

-Routine inspections are critical to ensuring your rental is well-maintained by your tenant and to catch problems before they turn into costly repairs.
+Routine inspections are critical to ensuring your rental is well-maintained by your resident and to catch problems before they turn into costly repairs.
 Most property management companies will charge a fee to conduct periodic inspections or inspections upon move-out.

 In Atlanta, the initial move-in inspection is generally included with the leasing fee or monthly property management fee, whereas additional inspections are available for a flat fee.